-- 1. Turn off the vehicle. - 2.
-Lock the vehicle in one of three ways: - Use the RKE transmitter. - Use the Keyless Access system, if equipped. - With a door open, press n on the interior of the door. - 3.
-After 30 seconds the alarm system will arm, and the indicator light will begin to slowly flash indicating the alarm system is operating.
+- 1. Close the trunk and the hood.
+Turn off the vehicle.

+- 2. Lock the vehicle in one of three ways:

+- Use the RKE transmitter.

+- Use the Keyless Access system.

+- With a door open, press the inside a.

+- After 30 seconds the alarm system will arm, and the indicator light will begin to slowly flash indicating the alarm system is operating.
+Pressing on the RKE transmitter a second time will

-Pressing a on the RKE transmitter a second time will bypass the 30-second delay and immediately arm the alarm system.
+bypass the 30-second delay and immediately arm the alarm system.